Domes over curves: Regular polygons

 \subsection{Proof of Theorem~\ref{t:cyclic}}

 We follow notation in the proof of Lemma~\ref{l:rhombus}, and employ the symmetry of~$Q_n$ at every step.

 First, attach a unit triangle to each side of $Q_n$ at angle $\theta>0$ to the plane.
+In the construction below, we make assumptions on what are distances $a_i$ and $\al$ defined below.
+These will prohibit countably many values of~$\theta$ in a manner similar to the proof of Theorem~\ref{t:dense}.
+We present the construction first for the purposes of exposition.

-Make the angle $\theta$ very small, to be chosen at a later point.
-Denote by $a_1$ the distances between vertices of adjacent unit triangles and assume that \ts $a_1\notin\overline{\qqq}$.
+Let the angle $\theta>0$ be very small, to be chosen at a later point.
+Denote by $a_1$ the distances between vertices of adjacent unit triangles, see Figure~\ref{f:n-gon-dist} below.
+Assume that \ts $a_1\notin\overline{\qqq}$.
 Note that $a_1>0$ is well defined for $n\ge 7$.

-Moving along the boundary of~$Q_n$, attach to adjacent unit edges $n$ rhombi \ts $R_1=\rho_{n_1}\bigl(a_1,\ast\bigr)$.
+Moving along the boundaries of triangles attached to~$Q_n$, attach to their unit edges $n$ rhombi \ts $R_1=\rho_{m_1}\bigl(a_1,\ast\bigr)$.
 To simplify the notation, we use~$(\ast)$ for the second diagonal, since it is completely determined by the multiplier $m_1$ and~$a$, see the proof of Lemma~\ref{l:rhombus}.
-Take $m_1$ large enough and chosen so that $R_1$ is nearly planar, at an angle $\theta_1 >\theta$ with the plane.
+Take $m_1$ large enough and chosen so that $R_1$ is nearly planar, oriented towards the $z$ axis, and at an angle $\theta_1 >\theta$ with the plane.
 Such $m_1$ exists by Lemma~\ref{l:rhombus} if we assume further that \ts $a_1\notin\overline{\qqq}$.

 Next, moving along the boundary, denote by $a_2$ the distances between vertices of adjacent rhombi~$R_1$, and observe that \ts $a_2\notin\overline{\qqq}$.
 Now attach to the adjacent unit edges rhombi \ts $R_2=\rho_{m_2}\bigl(a_2,\ast\bigr)$, where the multiplier $m_2$ is large enough and chosen so that $R_2$ is nearly planar, at an angle $\theta_2 >\theta_1$, see Figure~\ref{f:n-gon}.
 Again, such $m_2$ exists by Lemma~\ref{l:rhombus}, if we assume further that \ts $a_2\notin\overline{\qqq}$.